Frequently Asked Questions about Zanfel® Poison Ivy WashQ: Why should I use this product?

 A: Regular soap and water can be used to remove urushiol oil from garden tools.
 To help prevent secondary exposures, it is important to clean garden tools which have become contaminated with the poison ivy plants' oil with soap and lots of water Q: I've used Zanfel a couple of days and I'm getting new breakouts!
 Why isn't it working?

 A: If your itch was halted by using Zanfel, it did work!
 One of two things may be happening: You may simply be recontaminating yourself.
 (Read on for details.)
 Alternatively, Zanfel works topically (at the skin level).
 It is possible that the urushiol has penetrated the skin and entered the lymphatic or blood system, causing a systemic reaction.
-In either case,SEE YOUR DOCTOR IMMEDIATELY.
+In either case,SEE A HEALTHCARE PROVIDER IMMEDIATELY.
 Q: How do I know if I'm having a systemic reaction?

-A: Your doctor will look for the following symptoms:
+A: Your healthcare provider will look for the following symptoms:

 Important: If your reaction is systemic and you treat it only with Zanfel, Zanfel IS working if your itch and pain go away.
 However, new oil will continue to resurface, and the rewashing cycle may go on for weeks.
-In severe cases, permanent scarring may result.
-It is important that you see your doctor to halt further breakouts.
+It is important that you see your healthcare provider to halt further outbreaks.
 Q: How can I prevent getting a systemic reaction?

 A: Systemic reactions can result from several things: